kaz-utashiro/Getopt-EX-Hashed/README.md

     has number => spec => "=i n";

-The parentheses in the first example are for clarity only and may be omitted.
 The accessor is created with the first name.
 In this example, the accessor will be defined as `$app->number`.

 If array reference is given, multiple names can be declared at once.